Sep 17, 2023 - Ancestry

 Could the same marital practices that helped bring the Habsburg dynasty to power also have led to its demise?

-In PLoS One, scientists from Spain’s University of Santiago de Compostela argue that it did.
+In PLoS One, scientists from Spain’s University of Santiago de Compostela argue it did.
 They said that inbreeding so incapacitated the Habsburgs that by the death of King Charles II of Spain in 1700, they were virtually unable to reproduce.

-But the final Habsburg king of Spain, Charles II, was perhaps the most unfortunate result of these unions.
-Also know as “El Hechizado” (“The Hexed”), Charles was severely deformed.
+However, the final Habsburg king of Spain, Charles II, was perhaps the most unfortunate result of these unions.
+Also known as “El Hechizado” (“The Hexed”), Charles was severely deformed.
 The so-called “Habsburg Lip”, a form of mandibular prognathism often seen among members of the Habsburg Dynasty, was so pronounced in Charles’ case.
 So much so that it was difficult for him to speak.
 An enlarged tongue, gastrointestinal problems, mental retardation, and possible growth problems meant that Charles was raised almost as an infant until the age of 10.
 Even as he grew older, he was never able to govern effectively.
 His rule saw the rapid decline of the Empire, only exacerbated by his death in 1700.

-These unexpectedly high levels indicate that consanguineous marriages, like that of Charles’ parents.
-These unions had probably been happening along the Habsburg line for hundreds of years.
+These unexpectedly high levels indicate consanguineous marriages, like that of Charles’ parents.
+These unions had been happening along the Habsburg line for hundreds of years.
 This practice came to a head with the birth of Charles, whose inbreeding coefficient was the highest of all the Spanish Habsburgs.
 His physical deformities were also the most severe.

 Stay in the know.